praghav444/GapFillingREddyPro/README.md

 # GapFillingREddyPro
-This script fills the gaps in meteorological data with different cases of friction velocity using REddyProc package
+This script fills the gaps in meteorological data with different cases of friction velocity using REddyProc package I also show how we can paritition NEE flux into GPP and RECO.
 # References
 Reichstein, M., Falge, E., Baldocchi, D., Papale, D., Aubinet, M., Berbigier, P., ... & Valentini, R. (2005).
 On the separation of net ecosystem exchange into assimilation and ecosystem respiration: review and improved algorithm.
 Global change biology, 11(9), 1424-1439. https://doi.org/10.1111/j.1365-2486.2005.001002.x